-Applicants should intend to study a PhD in science, engineering, economics/commerce, computer science, or a closely related discipline.
-Applications close in mid-October.
+Applicants should be intending to undertake a PhD in science, engineering, economics/commerce, computer science, or a closely related discipline.
+Selection will be based on academic achievements, objectives of the proposed study and other personal qualities.
+Applications close late October.

-The Social Policy Research Centre (SPRC) Postgraduate Research Scholarship (L, I, R)
+The Social Policy Research Centre (SPRC) Postgraduate Research Scholarship (I,L,R)

-- \$15,364 pa (equivalent to the APA), plus allowances - 3 years for a PhD
+- \$15,888 pa (equivalent to the APA), plus allowances - 3 years for a PhD

 Applicants should have a Bachelors Degree with at least Honours 2/1 in any of the fields of study relevant to social policy.
 The successful candidate will be enrolled in a relevant School of the University but will undertake research at the Centre.
 Prospective applicants must contact the School in which they wish to enrol.
-Application packages are available from the SPRC Publications and Information Officer, Social Policy and Research Centre, UNSW (02 385 3833), Applications close late October.
+Application packages are available from the SPRC Publications and Information Officer, Social Policy and Research Centre, UNSW.
+Tel (02) 385 3833.
+Applications close late October.

-The State Librarian's Metcalfe Scholarship at UNSW (L, R, C)
+The State Librarian's Metcalfe Scholarship at UNSW (L,R,C)